Desoldering and Solder Removal Techniques: The Ultimate Guide

 Removing Solder from Through-Hole Components

-A drill can remove solder from the clogged PCB holes if a braid or bulb fails to get the job done.
-Since many holes are 0.029 inches in diameter, use a small enough carbon, cobalt, or high-speed steel bit.
+If a desoldering braid or bulb fails, a drill can remove solder from clogged PCB holes.
+Since many holes are 0.029 inches in diameter, always use a carbon, cobalt, or high-speed steel bit that’s sufficiently small.
+Oversized bits will remove tracing within the hole, damaging the board.

-Using Desoldering Braid:
+Using Desoldering Braid

 All-in-One Solutions